Uni-Fusion: Universal Continuous Mapping: Applications

 \subsubsection{Other types of datas}

-Application 4) uses a point cloud with infrared, which is simply replacing the color with infrared.
+Application 4) uses a point cloud with infrared information, which is a straightforward modification of the color-based approach.
 LIM feature dimension is also correspondingly reduced.
-For all other kind of point cloud properties, this application is easily adapted.
+This flexibility allows different types of point cloud properties to be integrated into the continuous mapping pipeline.